 Losing hair, like losing skin, is perfectly normal.
 We all lose between 50 and 100 hairs on any given day.
 Some people lose more in the summer months when it’s not needed to keep us warm.
 If you’ve got quite thin, short hair, you might not notice other than when you occasionally clean hairs out of your brush.
 If you’ve got thicker, longer hair, you might find that you are frequently cleaning out your shower drain.
 You can install a show filter to get rid of hair loss and restore your hair.

 But, sometimes it’s not normal.
 Suddenly, you are noticing the loss of hair or a growing bald spot somewhere on your head.
 While it’s usually nothing to worry about, and not permanent, it can be.
-If you’ve started to notice hair loss, here are some of the things that you should consider.
+The reasons for hair loss are plenty.
+Your habits, the products you use, and even your type of hair could influence this problem.
+In general, hair loss means damaged hair, whether its weak or dry.
+Choosing the correct damaged hair products could help diminish the problem.
+But its a combination of many aspects that would help you overcome this issue.

 Where is it Coming From?